 The name "Makati" emerged via the Tagalog word kati, which stands for tide, referring to the tide of the Pasig River located to the North of Makati City.

-Currently the city of Makati is among the most contemporary metropolitan areas within the country, and is a major international competitor in Asia.
+Currently the city of Makati is among the most contemporary metropolitan areas within the country of the Philippines, and is a major international competitor in Asia.